syncwrld/syncwrld/readme.md

 ---

 ### 🚀 About Me
-🔹 Computer Engineering student at CEUMA
+🔹 Software Engineering student at UNDB
 🔹 Passionate about Backend Development
 🔹 Focused on Java, Kotlin, and System Architecture
 🔹 Love working with SpringBoot, Bukkit, and Javacord